wcolemanred/ShelterVR/README.md

 This appears when we are trying to run a Daydream scene without a controller emulator.
 You can set up the emulator later if you wish to test the whole project but for now we are just going to test the authentication flow before deploying on Android.

 5. Use your mouse and keyboard in the **Game** window to input your **Username** and **Password** and click on **Log In**
-6. Watch the ouput of the **Console** to validate that the authentication works.
+6. Watch the output of the **Console** to validate that the authentication works.
 If the authentication succeeded, you should now see the 3D environment with your configuration listed in the game window.
 7. Click on the **Play** (icon) button on the top center of the window to stop the play mode

 #### Build and run on Android